-If you’re starting a nursing, midwifery or allied health professional pre-registration course* in England, you’ll need a Tuition Fee and Maintenance Loan as the funding has changed for NHS courses.
+If you’re starting a nursing, midwifery or allied health professional pre-registration course* in England, you’ll be able to apply for a Tuition Fee loan and Maintanence loan.
+There a number of additional funds available, including a new £5,000 bursary from September 2020 (see 'other funding' below).
 The latest information can be found on the Funding Clinic website.

 *Allied health professional pre-registration courses include BSc (Hons) Physiotherapy, BSc (Hons) Occupational Therapy and BSc (Hons) Operating Department Practice.